15 University Graduate CV Examples [& Templates]

 Why this CV works

-• Your lack of clinical experience should not diminish your hopes of securing an entry-level nursing position.
-Your volunteer patient care experience is an excellent angle to pursue and demonstrate your capabilities to potential employers.
+• Your lack of clinical experience should not dampen your hopes of securing an entry-level nursing position.
+Your volunteer patient care experience is an excellent avenue to explore and demonstrate your abilities to potential employers.

 • All you need to do in your nursing university graduate CV is to highlight your achievements in patient care, reducing waiting times, and improving overall outcomes.